larsvantol/tally-backend/API_REFERENCE.md

 ## Product Groups

 ### Get all product groups

-Returns all product groups ordered by name.
+Returns all product groups ordered by name including the products that belong to them.

 ```http
 GET /products/product_groups